benjaminkott/bootstrap_package/README.rst

 ------------------------------

 Create a new page or edit an existing one and set this as *root page*.
-You can find this option in the page-editmode filed unter behaviour/miscellaneous.
+You can find this option in the page-edit-mode filed under behavior/miscellaneous.

 Create a new Template on this Page
 ----------------------------------